observepoint/github-actions-integration/README.md

 Store your API key securely in your repository:

-Store your API key securely in your repository:

 1. Navigate to your repository on GitHub
 2. Click on the **Settings** tab (located at the top of your repository page)
 3. In the left sidebar, scroll down to **Security** section